 Example 2: Create a Change Event to Document a Subcontractor Backcharge

 A change event can also be used to document a project condition that resulted in a backcharge.
 A backcharge refers to an amount of money that a general contractor holds back or from a subcontractor as a consequence for performing incomplete or defective work.
 From a general contractor's perspective, the intent of a backcharge is to recover the unforseen expenses incurred when performing corrective actions that the subcontractor was contractually obligated to perform.

-To ensure that you have fully documented the conditions that resulted backcharge, you can create a change event.
+To ensure that you have fully documented the conditions that resulted in the backcharge, you can create a change event.
 Common scenarios for documenting backcharges this way include: